goldenson/maximeorefice/_posts/2020-03-15-remote-work.markdown

 ## How to be efficient?

 - Work is clearly defined and well scoped
-- Connect with people outside of work
-- Travel to meet your team once or more every year
-- Plan in advance your roadmap
 - Communicate effectively, provide daily updates and document everything
 - Ask for help if you are stucked
 - Find a routine that works for you
 - Have daily social breaks during the day
+- Dress up like if you were going to work
+- Have a dedicate setup at home
+- Plan in advance your roadmap
+- Travel to meet your team once or more every year

 ## Links